Jennifer Warwick

 • Ongoing sessions for individuals: £70 - Session duration: 50 minutes

-• Parent Consultation Session: Targeted guidance and support for parents and carers to address specific concerns: £85 - Session duration - 60 minutes
+• Parent Consultation Session (for one parent): Targeted guidance and support to address specific concerns: £85 - Session duration - 60 minutes

 • Ongoing sessions for couples/both parents: £80

-• Single session: £85 - A laser-focused, troubleshooting, problem-busting "empower hour"
+• Single session (Empower Hour): £85 - A laser-focused, troubleshooting, problem-busting session designed to provide practical support and clarity.

 When I work